baranwa2/Struct2Graph/README.md

 ![Proposed GCN architecture with Mutual Attention Mechanism](approach.png)

-We use SMILES representation of query molecules to generate relevant fingerprints, which are then fed to the GCN/RF architecture for producing binary labels corresponding to each of the 11 metabolic pathway classes.
-The details of the GCN and RF architectures are described in our paper (currently under review).
+Struct2Graph uses two graph  convolutional networks (GCNs) with weight sharing, and a mutual attention network to extract relevant geometric features related toquery protein pairs.
+The details of the GCN architecture is described in our paper (currently under review).

-A dataset of 6669 compounds belonging to one or more of these 11 constituent pathway classes was downloaded (February 2019) from the KEGG database: https://www.genome.jp/kegg/pathway.html.
+A dataset of 11160 interactions (5580 positive pairs, 5580 negative pairs) consisting of 4024 proteins was downloaded from UniProt Acc. and IntAct.

 ### Requirements
 * PyTorch
 * scikit-learn
-* RDKit
 * Jupyter Notebook

 ### Usage